kedacore/keda-docs/content/docs/2.4/scalers/prometheus.md

 **Basic authentication:**
 - `authMode`: It must contain `basic` in case of Basic Authentication.
 Specify this in trigger configuration.
-- `username`: This is a required field.
+- `username` - This is a required field.
 Provide the username to be used for basic authentication.
-- `password`: Provide the password to be used for authentication.
+- `password` - Provide the password to be used for authentication.
 For convenience, this has been marked optional, because many applications implement basic auth with a username as apikey and password as empty.

 **TLS authentication:**
 - `authMode`: It must contain `tls` in case of TLS Authentication.
 Specify this in trigger configuration.
-- `ca`: Certificate authority file for TLS client authentication.
+- `ca` - Certificate authority file for TLS client authentication.
-- `cert`: Certificate for client authentication.
+- `cert` - Certificate for client authentication.
 This is a required field.
-- `key`: Key for client authentication.
+- `key` - Key for client authentication.
 Optional.
 This is a required field.

 > 💡 **NOTE:**It's also possible to set the CA certificate regardless of the selected `authMode` (also without any authentication).
 This might be useful if you are using an enterprise CA.